EmnaBarezi/lyricdrop/README.md

 ## Features

-- Real lyrics fetched live from the Lyrics.ovh API
+- Real lyrics fetched live from the Lyrics.ovh API.
-- Three difficulty levels that change how the game feels
+- Three difficulty levels that change how the game feels.
-- Easy mode hides one short word and shows how many letters it has
+- Easy mode hides one short word and shows how many letters it has.
-- Medium mode hides one word with no hints
+- Medium mode hides one word with no hints.
-- Hard mode hides two words in the same line — you guess them one at a time
+- Hard mode hides two words in the same line you guess them one at a time.
-- Hint button that reveals the first letter of the missing word
+- Hint button that reveals the first letter of the missing word.
-- Skip button if you want to move to the next line
+- Skip button if you want to move to the next line.
-- Score system with streak bonuses — the longer your streak, the more points you earn
+- Score system with streak bonuses the longer your streak, the more points you earn.
-- Three lives per game before it ends
+- Three lives per game before it ends.
-- Best score, last score, and games played saved in localStorage
+- Best score, last score, and games played saved in localStorage.
-- Recently played history showing your last five songs with scores and accuracy
+- Recently played history showing your last five songs with scores and accuracy.
-- Full error handling for empty inputs, songs not found, and connection issues
+- Full error handling for empty inputs, songs not found, and connection issues.

 ## Why I built it this way

 I wanted the app to feel like a real product, not a school exercise.
-The dark blue design was intentional — it feels modern and focused, like a music app should.
+The dark blue design was intentional it feels modern and focused, like a music app should.
 The difficulty levels were important to me because they make the app accessible to casual users while still being genuinely challenging on Hard mode.

 The localStorage feature was something I added because I wanted users to feel like they were building something — a personal record of songs they have played and scores they have achieved.